The 15 Best Yoga Poses to Build Better Balance

 2. Lift your left foot off the floor, bending your left knee and hugging it toward your chest while continuing to stand upright.

-3. Reach inside your left thigh with your left hand to take your big toe in a yogi toe lock or loop a yoga strap around the ball of your left foot.
+3. Reach inside your left thigh with your left hand to take your big toe in a yogi toe lock, or loop a yoga strap around the ball of your left foot.

-4. Extend your left leg toward the front of the room, keeping your spine perpendicular to the floor.
-If you can’t straighten your leg while holding your toe and keeping your spine erect, bend your knee slightly or use a strap to give yourself a longer reach.
+5. If you can’t straighten your leg while holding your toe and keeping your spine tall, bend your knee slightly or use a strap to give yourself a longer reach.

 Dancer Pose (Natarajasana)

-Sanskrit Meaning: Nata (Dancer) Raja (King)
+Sanskrit Meaning: Nata (Dancer) Raja (King) Asana (Pose)

 Yoga Level: Intermediate/Advanced